Fan-Karwanta/nzrms_repo2/README.md

 ## Setup
 1.)
 Install IIS Manager in your device.
+(HOW?
+	1.)
+Go to Control Panel
+	2.)
+Go to Programs
+	3.)
+Turn Windows Features
+	4.)
+Marked "Internet Information Service"
+	5.)
+Check all

 2.)
 Browse into "wwwroot" then create these directories: (IF YOU WANT FRESH DATA)